25 Excellent Books You Will Love Reading About Hawaii

 If you would explore more Hawaii-related titles to read beyond the ones in this article—or you would like to find books for your kids—please check out the resources I share below.

 Frommers.com.
-For a list of more fiction, non-fiction, and even music to listen to and movies to watch pre-trip, check out Frommer’s recommended read and watch list for Hawaii.
+For a list of more fiction, non-fiction, and even music to listen to and movies to watch pre-trip, check out Frommer’s recommended read-and-watch list for Hawaii.

 Affiliate Disclosure: Some of the links on this page may be affiliate links, and at no additional cost to you, I earn a commission if you make a purchase.
 I only recommend products and companies I use.
 And the income goes to keeping the site community-supported and ads minimal.